Jamaican goat curry

 Pour over the meat and mix very well.

-Cover with plastic wrap and leave to marinate in the refrigerator for at least 5 hours but better overnight.
+Cover with plastic wrap and leave to marinate in the refrigerator overnight or least 5 hours.

 Pick out goat meat, scraping off marinade, and place on a plate.
 Set aside.